newville/wxmplot/doc/index.rst

 image display needs for scientific data.

-The easy-to-use :mod:`wxmplot.interactive` functions enable script writers to make 2D line plots and image displays from their data, and to interact with and configure these displays as part of exploratory data analysis.
+The easy-to-use :mod:`wxmplot.interactive` functions enable script writers to make XY line plots and image displays from their data, and to interact with and configure these displays as part of exploratory data analysis.
 Programmers can use the `wxmplot` widgets to include these high quality graphical displays of data in their wxPython applications to enable users